satie/ladakh/HOWTO.md

 ## Introduction

-This is an article on how I made a [photo-book](https://bubblin.io/book/ladakh-by-satie-sharma/1) on Ladakh-The Trans-himalayan Region between south east China and India.
+This is an article on how I made a photo-book on [Ladakh](https://bubblin.io/book/ladakh-by-satie-sharma/1)-the trans-himalayan region between south east China and India.

 Bubblin provides two methods for writing books -
 * a simple [online web editor](https://bubblin.io/docs/tutorial) for writing simple short books